httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

   : See Certificate Transparency Policy.

 Effective Expect-CT Date
-  : is the time at which a UA observed a valid Expect-CT header for a given host.
+  : is the time at which a UA observed a valid Expect-CT header field for a given host.

 Expect-CT Host